the-modem-distro/pinephone_modem_sdk/README.md

  * Different sampling rates available at runtime without requiring a reboot (missing companion app in the pinephone to make use of them)
  * 0 binary blobs in the userspace.
 Only closed source running on the modem are TZ Kernel and ADSP firmware
 #### TODO
+ 1. Find and fix the last remaining USB port reset cause
- 1. Find fixes to support dynamic rate settings in the Pinephone
+ 2. Find fixes to support dynamic rate settings in the Pinephone
- 2. Finish and tidy up the AT command handling stuff
+ 3. Finish and tidy up the AT command handling stuff
- 3. Allow bootloader PIN lock to prevent accidental flashing
+ 4. Allow bootloader PIN lock to prevent accidental flashing
- 4. Implement opensource ACDB loader?
+ 5. Implement opensource ACDB loader?
- 5. Fix fastboot reboot to EDL if possible
+ 6. Fix fastboot reboot to EDL if possible
- 6. Companion app to update the firmware / manage modem settings / retrieve logs
+ 7. Companion app to update the firmware / manage modem settings / retrieve logs

  Contribution is always welcome!
 Feel free to share any issue or something that you think may be interesting to have!